In this article

 How credit card rewards work

-The three main types of rewards are points, miles, and cash rewards.
-That said, points and miles function similarly, allowing you to trade in those points (or miles) for specific redemption options, such as:
+The three main types of credit card rewards are points, miles, and cash rewards.
+Points and miles tend to function similarly, allowing you to trade in your points (or miles) for specific redemption options, such as:

 • Free or discounted flights, hotel stays, and car rentals